-- 9 As indicated in the last Management report Central Government have decided to carry out a review of the way in which natural disasters and other emergencies are currently managed by the existing civil defence structures. - The review is described as: "Better responses to natural disasters and other emergencies in New Zealand", and will be led by a Technical Advisory Group ("TAG") which is chaired by Hon Roger Sowry.
+- 9 Central Government have decided to carry out a review of the way in which natural disasters and other emergencies are currently managed by the existing civil defence structures. - The review is described as: "Better responses to natural disasters and other emergencies in New Zealand", and will be led by a Technical Advisory Group ("TAG") which is chaired by Hon Roger Sowry.